-Standing By Our Colours in this anniversary year, the NPO Grand Canadian Events, in collaboration with Canadian Heritage is launching a project to celebrate, commemorate and raise awareness about the LGBTQ2+ cause in Canada under the banner Standing by our Colours - Affichons nos couleurs , which is reflected in two components:
+Standing By Our Colours in this anniversary year, the NPO Grand Canadian Events, in collaboration with Canadian Heritage launched a project to celebrate, commemorate and raise awareness about the LGBTQ2+ cause in Canada under the banner Standing by our Colours - Affichons nos couleurs , which is reflected in two components:

 Adopted in 1978 as the official flag of the LGBTQ2+ community, the rainbow flag is a powerful symbol of support for the LGBTQ2+ cause.
-In order to mark both the partial decriminalization of homosexuality in Canada on May 14 and International Day Against Homophobia and Transphobia on May 17, the producers of the Standing by our Colours - Affichons nos couleurs project will organize 50 flag raisings in as many communities across Canada during those 3 days of celebration.
+In order to mark both the partial decriminalization of homosexuality in Canada on May 14 and International Day Against Homophobia and Transphobia on May 17, the producers of the Standing by our Colours - Affichons nos couleurs project organized over 50 flag raisings in as many communities across Canada during those 3 days of celebration.

 After bursting onto the Acadian cultural scene with his colourful Jass-Sainte Bourque character, Queer-Acadian artist Xavier B. Gould managed to find his place and to shine the spotlight on Queer issues in Acadie.